Aperturama/Aperturama-Frontend/README.md

 - Collection cards as a grid (not implemented due to issues with height being equal to width and being unable to fix that)
 - Global grid size (or one that gets saved/loaded to local storage and remembered across sessions)
 - Photo and collection IDs in the URL for reloaded pages to work properly
+- Ability to swipe left/right on photos to move to the next/previous
+- Video support

 # References Used:
 https://docs.flutter.dev/cookbook/lists/grid-lists